First Offense Domestic Violence in Orange County

 It is a fact that many who are charged with domestic violence don’t have a prior criminal record.
 However, domestic violence laws in California have significantly changed over the years thanks to advocates that have been pushing for these changes in the law.
 Violent cases where victims have ended up suffering fatal injuries have changed the manner in which law enforcement officials handle these types of incidents in cases.
 As a result, police are typically required to take one or both parties into custody if they are responding to domestic violence incident.

-If you have been arrested on suspicion of domestic violence, it is crucial that you speak to an experienced lawyer — even if you have absolutely no prior criminal record.
+If you have been arrested on suspicion of domestic violence in Orange County, it is crucial that you speak to an experienced lawyer — even if you have absolutely no prior criminal record.
 Early intervention by an attorney can make a significant difference in your domestic violence case.

 When law enforcement officials respond to domestic violence calls, they will usually take statements from the involved parties if all parties are present.
 They will make a note of whether anyone sustained injuries and if they were taken to the hospital.
 If they are able to make a determination as to who the aggressor was, they will make an arrest.
 It is also likely that both parties involved are arrested on suspicion of domestic assault.
 Under California Penal Code Section 273.5 PC, domestic assault is a “wobbler,” which means it could be charged either as a misdemeanor or a felony.